 Information safety standards

-- set the form or manner of this information
+- set the method for the information

-- give a meaning to certain information.
+- give a meaning to information.

 Suppliers, manufacturers, importers, distributors, hirers and retailers selling goods and services within Australia must:

 - ensure goods and services they supply comply with relevant safety and information standards

 - be familiar with the standards relevant to those goods and services.

 For a full list of existing safety and information standards visit Product Safety Australia

 Four mandatory standards have been introduced to reduce the risk of death and injury associated with the use of button and coin batteries.
 The requirements of the mandatory standards are applicable to both button cell and coin cell batteries.
 For more on the mandatory standards Button & coin batteries | Product Safety Australia

 The new standards require that products that contain button batteries must have secure battery compartments to prevent children from gaining access to the batteries.
 Manufacturers must also undertake compliance testing to demonstrate batteries are secure, supply higher risk batteries in child-resistant packaging, and place additional warnings and emergency advice on packaging and instructions.

 The new standards include an 18-month transition period to allow suppliers time to implement any manufacturing and design changes to products and packaging to comply with the new requirements.
 The standards become mandatory in June 2022.